Kea DDNS

 Secret |

 Base64-encoded shared secret.
-Generate with
+Click Generate to create a

 Forward zones define where to send DNS UPDATE requests for forward (A/AAAA) records.
 Each zone maps a DNS domain to a server and optional TSIG key.